↑

 • Place pan in oven on center rack (never put a Bundt pan on a tray.
 Air needs to circulate through the hole in the center of the Bundt pan).

-• Bake until a toothpick or skewer comes out with a few crumbs, about 44-48 minutes.
+• Bake until a toothpick or skewer comes out with a few crumbs, about 45-48 minutes, start testing around 40 minutes.
 Remove and let cool on rack for 5 minutes.

 • Invert cake onto a cooling rack and remove pan.
 Place a baking pan under the cooling rack.

-• Turn oven back on to a High Broil setting and place oven rack one slot below the middle.
+• Turn oven back on to a High Broil setting and place oven rack one position below the middle.

 Make the Glaze:

-• Combine 2 cups powdered sugar, 1 teaspoon vanilla and 3-4 Tablespoons hot milk in a medium bowl.
+• Combine powdered sugar, vanilla and 3-4 Tablespoons hot milk in a medium bowl.
 Mix well.
 Mixture should have the consistency of a thick cream sauce.
 Using a large spoon, quickly drizzle glaze over top of cake, allowing glaze to flow down the sides.
-Do this quickly as the glaze will begin to stiffen quickly, making it harder to pour.
-(Don't let too much flow off the cake if you can.
-You want as much to stay on the cake as possible.)
+Do this quickly as the glaze will begin to stiffen, making it harder to pour.
+Don't let too much flow off the cake if you can.
+You want as much to stay on the cake as possible.

-• Place cake and baking sheet in oven and do not close oven door all the way.
+• Place cake and baking sheet in oven.
 Allow to cook, watching carefully, until glaze starts to crisp up and barely bubble.
-About 3-4 minutes.
+About 2-3 minutes.

 • Remove from the oven and let cool for about 10 minutes before cutting.
 Serve warm or cover in plastic or an airtight container for up to 3 days.